financial advisers

 Asset class matrix Q4 2022

-Note: The above returns are total returns, including dividends and interest payments.
-Asset classes with the “HDG” label are currency hedged to pounds sterling, which means that foreign currency movements are removed whilst those with the “£” label indicate that we are reporting returns to British holders which includes the effects of the foreign currency moves non-UK listed securities are exposed to.
+Note: The above are total returns, including dividends and interest payments.
+Asset classes with the “HDG” label are currency hedged to pounds sterling, which means that foreign currency movements are removed.
+Those with the “£” label indicate that we are reporting returns to British holders, which includes the effects of the foreign currency moves non-UK listed securities are exposed to.

 Data source: Financial Express